isomerpages/moe-asrjc/index.md

       subtitle: highlights
       id: infopic
-      description: Our Open House will take place on Tuesday 13 January 2026, from 10am to 5pm, at our campus, 1033 Upper Serangoon Road.
+      description: Our Open House will take place on Tuesday 13 January 2026, from 10am to 5pm, at our Upper Serangoon campus.
 We look forward to welcoming you!
       button: Click here
       url: https://www.asrjc.moe.edu.sg/open-house-2026/
       image: /images/ASRJC_Open_House_2026_Square_2.png